- Dr David Yarrow

 International Political Economy - PLIT10018 (Hons)

 International Co-operation in Europe and Beyond - PLIT08006 (UG)

 Institutions and Policies of the EU - PGSP11170 (PG)

 - MSc, International Relations (Bristol)

 - BA, History (Bristol)

-I completed my PhD at the University of Warwick in 2018, funded by the ESRC as part of the 'Rethinking the Market' project.
-Before being appointed to my current position I worked as a Research Fellow in SSPS, where I supported the development of the PIR REF impact case studies.
+I am a Lecturer in Political Economy and Co-Director of the Politics, Philosophy and Economics MA at the School of Social and Political Science.
+Before my current appointment I worked as a Research Fellow in SPS, having completed an ESRC-funded PhD at the University of Warwick in 2018 as part of the 'Rethinking the Market' fellowship.
 Previously I obtained a BA (History) and MSc (International Relations) from the University of Bristol, with a focus on modern economic history, the philosophy of social science and international political economy.

 If you are interested in being supervised by David Yarrow, please see the links below for more information: